 “I’m almost afraid to ask,” Katsu remarked as he closed the apartment door behind him.

-At first Sano could not answer except with further laughter, but he did sober enough to read the text message that presently chimed in to his phone.
-If Katsu was expecting an explanation after this, however, he was disappointed, for the message sent Sano into another rolling fit of amusement.
+At first Sano could not answer except with further paroxysms, but he did sober enough to read the text message that presently chimed in to his phone.
+But if Katsu expected an explanation thereafter, he was disappointed, for the message sent Sano into another rolling fit of amusement.

-Being a patient young man, Katsu moved off into his own bedroom to change out of his work uniform and turn on his computer; he left the door open, though, in case Sano should recover to the point of volunteering information.
+Being a patient young man, Katsu moved off into his own bedroom to change from his work uniform and turn on his computer; he left the door open, though, in case Sano should recover to the point of volunteering information.

 Eventually he did.
 “I’ve been prank-texting this dude for, like, an hour now,” he explained at a shout.
 “Pretending to be some chick named Sandra.”

 “Oh, god,” was Katsu’s (not entirely unamused) response.

 “I asked him out and everything.
 He thinks I’m a girl…” And Sano lost it again.

 Katsu shook his head, rolling his eyes and grinning.
 “And who is this guy?”

 “Are you sure it’s smart to be randomly texting somebody Chou gave you the number of?”

 “I dunno.
 It’s just some–” The phone chimed again, appropriating all of Sano’s attention.
 “Oh, he says he’s going to–” But again the phone cut him off, this time with a genuine ringtone.
 Sano’s mirth quickly turned to consternation as he realized, “Oh, shit, my voicemail!
 What do I do?”